miere43/ba2tools/README.md

 * Extract files from texture archives.
 * Supports extracting to Stream, not only in file system.
 * List files in archive
+* Support for extraction cancellation and progress reporting.

 Upcoming features:
 * Write BA2 archives